 Previously, she spent 14 years at Cadence Design Systems, Inc., where she led various divisions focused on developing and launching new electrical automation software products as well as several years of enterprise sales and worldwide marketing operations supporting Cadence’ growth targets.

-She holds a bachelor of science degree in electrical engineering from the University of Central Florida, and an executive MBA from Stanford University.
+She holds a bachelor of science degree in electrical engineering from the University of Central Florida.

 John Sloat oversees WaterCubes strategic advancement and use of hydrologic measurement technology as chief technology officer.
 He was the previous president and founder of Remosol, Inc. a hydrologic consulting company providing expertise in the use of ADCPs for discharge and water-current mapping.
 He also served as the principal hydrologist at SonTek, Inc. for 14 years where he worked with R&D engineers in the development, testing, training, and support of Acoustic Doppler Current Profiler technology for use in water-resources applications.